Alice Kinsella: 2022

 At the Commonwealth Games Kinsella led the English team to gold during the women's team final.
 Individually she qualified to the all-around, balance beam, and floor exercise finals.
 During the all-around final Kinsella fell off the balance beam and suffered mistakes on floor exercise resulting in a fourth-place finish.
 Additionally she finished fourth in the balance beam final before going on to win gold on floor exercise.

 On the first day of competition at the European Championships Kinsella won silver in the all-around behind Asia D'Amato of Italy.
 Additionally, she helped Great Britain qualify for the team final in second place, and individually she qualified for the uneven bars final.
 During the team final Kinsella contributed scores on all four apparatuses towards Great Britain's second-place finish.
 During event finals Kinsella finished eighth on uneven bars.

 In September Kinsella was named to the team to compete at the 2022 World Championships, once again alongside the Gadirova twins, Achampong, and Fenton.
-She qualified for the All-Around final, after finishing 14th in the qualifier round.
-During the team final Kinsella competed on all four apparatuses, helping Great Britain win the silver medal and achieve their highest placement at a World Championships.
-In the All-around final, Kinsella finished fourth, just beneath teammate Jessica Gadirova in bronze, the two highest finishes in history for a British female gymnast in a global (World or Olympic) all-around final..
+She qualified for the All-Around final, after finishing fourteenth in the qualification round.
+During the team final, Kinsella competed on all four apparatuses, helping Great Britain win the silver medal and achieve their highest placement at a World Championships.
+In the all-around final, Kinsella finished fourth, just behind teammate Jessica Gadirova who won bronze.
+Together they achieved the two highest finishes in history for a British female gymnast in a global (World or Olympic) all-around final.